sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1300 - types.md

 Period Delimited Currency
 ----

 Returns numbers as absolute values.
-Recognizes European decimal formatting (i.e., 1.500,06).
+Recognizes European decimal formatting (for example, 1.500,06).
 Recognizes abbreviated quantities, such as k for thousand.
-For  USA decimal formatting (i.e., 1,500.06), see [currency](doc:types#currency).
+For  USA decimal formatting (for example, 1,500.06), see [currency](doc:types#currency).

 Recognizes digits with the following formatting: